 The coal industry was never going to survive as it had been, but that’s not the point.
 A government has a moral responsibility for its population, but Thatcher heartlessly snuffed out thriving communities.
 The Tories spent £6 billion during the strike to defeat the NUM and would eventually spend £26 billion to dismantle the mining industry, leaving a nationwide residue of ghost towns rife with unemployment, drug addiction and anti-social behaviour.

-Two years ago, Arthur Scargill gave his verdict on the strike’s legacy:
+Arthur Scargill recently gave his verdict on the strike’s legacy:

 “Britain in 1984 was already a divided and degraded society – it has become much more so in the 25 years since … The NUM’s struggle remains not only an inspiration for workers but a warning to today’s union leaders of their responsibility to their members, and the need to challenge both government and employers over all forms of injustice, inequality and exploitation.
 That is the legacy of the NUM’s strike of 1984/85, a truly historic fight that gave birth to the magnificent Women Against Pit Closures and the miners’ support groups.
 I have always said that the greatest victory in the strike was the struggle itself, a struggle that inspired millions of people around the world.”